belina-png/belina-png/README.md

 ## Hi there 👋

-- 🤘 Hopefully, I will be able to share my notes/records on ML & DBN to git consistently📚💡
+- 🤘 Hopefully, I will be able to share my notes/records on ML & DBMS to git consistently📚💡

 - ⚡ Fun fact: I'm planning my master degree in Computer Science and play piano well 🎹 😄